juzikong/photGalIMF/README.md

 Authors: Moritz Haslbauer (Bonn University), Yan Zhiqiang (Nanjing University)

 The photGalIMF code can calculate the stellar mass and luminosity evolution of a galaxy with known information on age, mass, metallicity, and IMF of all the single stellar populations ever formed.

 That is, this is a post-processing code.

-## Aim

-Supplementary repository of the GalIMF galaxy chemical evolution code (https://github.com/Azeret/galIMF) to calculate (post-processing) the photometric luminosity of simulated galaxies.
+It is a supplementary repository of the GalIMF galaxy chemical evolution code (https://github.com/Azeret/galIMF) to calculate (post-processing) the photometric luminosity of simulated galaxies.

 ## Stellar isochrone